-The 109th Annual Meetings of the American Anthropology Association was held on November 16 to 23, 2010 in New Orleans at the Sheraton New Orleans and New Orleans Marriott Hotels.
+The 109th Annual Meetings of the American Anthropological Association was held on November 16 to 23, 2010 in New Orleans at the Sheraton New Orleans and New Orleans Marriott Hotels.

 Below are the panels sponsored by AQA: